alephium/www/src/content/blog/Alephium-Core-Contributors-f35eeaeaf0a0/index.md

 #### Got links?

-- <span id="8068"><a href="https://www.linkedin.com/in/benoitperroud/" class="markup--anchor markup--li-anchor" data-href="https://www.linkedin.com/in/benoitperroud/" rel="noopener ugc nofollow noopener noopener" target="_blank">https://www.linkedin.com/in/benoitperroud/</a></span>
+- <a href="https://www.linkedin.com/in/benoitperroud/" class="markup--anchor markup--li-anchor" data-href="https://www.linkedin.com/in/benoitperroud/" rel="noopener ugc nofollow noopener noopener" target="_blank">https://www.linkedin.com/in/benoitperroud/</a>

 My socials are probably not interesting enough to be shared.